ZuluTrade Review – Detailed and Honest Opinion

 While this did improve over time, we saw more than one trader make an appearance in the top 5 in one month (and significantly increase its number of “live” followers) just to make a large loss and drop out the top ZuluTrade rankings the next month.
 Now the default ranking is by “Live Followers Profit” which seems fairer and more relevant (btw, you can rank on other performance indicators too).

-Because the list of traders is very large and new ones are added every day, ZuluTrade recently introduced the concept of UserLists to help you better manage them.
+Because the list of traders is very large and new ones are added every day, ZuluTrade introduced the concept of UserLists and more Recently ZuluTrade Traders Combos, to help you better manage them.
 You can create one or more UserLists of traders, which is useful if you want to monitor them for a while before you copy them.
 You can also share your lists with others and view lists created by other investors.

 Assessing potential traders